Pre Procedure Directions

 DO NOT touch the area with dirty hands or stretch the skin around the brows.
 If you work and cannot prevent from being in a dirty or polluted environment please please clean as directed in #3.

 DO NOT apply makeup, cleansing creams, hyaluronic acid, coconut oil, avocado oil or chemicals on the procedure area until it is completely healed as it can remove and discolor the pigment.
+NOTE these products can affect your results and color as well if you get them on after healing.
+The only product we recommend on the eyebrow area after healing is an oil free moisturizer, tinting, brow gel or makeup as needed.

 Scabs appear around the 3rd or 4th day; Hopefully it looks more like dandruff flakes then scabs.
 This is normal.
 Also the color should appear much darker by now than the day of your procedure.
 This is normal too.
 Don’t freak out, it will lighten up when the scabs come off.
+If your scabs are raised, then you probably did not follow the directions well enough (blot and clean).
+No worries, we well get the pigment back in at your touchup.
+A 1-3 month perfection touchup is $100 if done with the same artist.

 DO NOT PICK at the epithelial crust (scab) during the healing process or it can remove the color, resulting in the need for touch up.
 If the scabs come off too soon it will probably pull pigment with it.
 Allow the scabs to fall off naturally for best color retention ( usually 7 -10 days) When color has lightened up and scabs are gone you can return to normal washing your face.